jameskaupert/learning-stuff/aws-ccp-exampro/26-tco-and-migration.md

 3. Governance Perspective: CIO, Program Managers, Project Managers, Enterprise Architects, Business Analysts

 - how to update staff skills and organizational processes that are necessary to ensure business governance in the cloud, and manage and measure cloud investments to evaluate their business outcomes

+4. Platform Perspective: CTO, IT Managers, Solutions Architects

+- how to update staff skills and organizations processes necessary to deliver and optimize cloud solutions and services